starshyosu/starshyosu/README.md

 - 🌐 Stay connected with me: Visit my linktr.ee for all my Social Media
 - 🌱 I'm currently learning **nothing**

+(if you want to talk with me, please use Bahasa Indonesia)

 Thanks for checking by ;)